StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 We will show how the above is implemented when we get to the code examples page.
 For now, it is good to know that if the above does not match what the StackState Agent is expecting then it will not be displayed on StackState.

-If you run you StackState Agent in debug mode then you should receive a message about an unknown instrumentation and the name that was passed to it
+If you run StackState Agent in debug mode then you should receive a message about an unknown instrumentation and the name that was passed to it

 ## Span mapping requirements

 ### Summary

-Below is a table with a summary of all the span keys that are required.
+The table below provides a summary of all the span keys that can be provided and are required.
+Further details of each key can be found in the sections below.

+{% hint style="info" %}
-You need to include ALL of the keys below when creating a span as they all need to be provided before the component will appear on your StackState instance.
+Note that ALL the keys listed as required must be provided when creating a span.
+If any required keys are missing, the component will not appear in your StackState instance.
+{% endhint %}

 | **Key**                                              |  **Type**  | **Required**  | **Allowed Value** | **Example**                         |
 |:-----------------------------------------------------|:----------:|:-------------:|:-----------------:|:------------------------------------|